Quick answer

 Inheritance Tax (IHT) can significantly affect what your loved ones receive after your death.
 While many people have heard of the 7-year rule for gifts, fewer know about the inheritance tax 14 year rule.
 Understanding how this rule works is essential if you’ve made gifts into trusts or are considering estate planning strategies that involve gifts during your lifetime.

 In this comprehensive guide, we’ll break down exactly how the 14-year rule works, why it matters, and how to structure your estate to minimise the impact of inheritance tax.
-For help tailored to your personal situation, book a free consultation with our experts.
+For help tailored to your personal situation, book a free consultation with Our team.

 What Is the Inheritance Tax 14 Year Rule?